linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

       Distributed tracing is the practice of "tracing", or following, these requests as they move through the distributed system for reasons of performance monitoring or debugging.
+  - question: What is egress?
+    answer:
+      In the context of a Kubernetes cluster, "egress" refers to traffic leaving the cluster.
+Unlike with ingress traffic, there is no explicit Kubernetes egress resource and, by default, egress traffic simply exits the cluster.
+  - question: What is Enterprise Service Bus (ESB)?
+    answer:
+      An ESB is a tool and architectural pattern that largely predates modern microservice architectures.
+ESBs were used to manage communication in a service-oriented architecture, handling everything from inter-app
+      communication, data transformation, message routing, and message queuing functionality.
   - question: What are golden metrics?
     answer:
       Golden metrics, or golden signals, are the core metrics of application